Financial Planning involves many things – our money, our efforts, our goals, our personality, and our behavior.

-Work with you on setting up and achieving your financial goals
+Work with you on setting up and achieving your goals

 When you set your goals, you might let your emotions color them.
-A financial advisor will give advice on setting your goals without any emotional bias.
+An advisor will give advice on setting your goals without any emotional bias.

 He will buy and sell assets at the right time (not timing) based on your requirement without getting attached to an asset.
 He will sell off underperforming assets as he will not have any emotional attachment to them.